dream-lab/ElfStore/cli/README.md

     ```
     python -W ignore elfs_cli.py edge-config-files\edge7_config.json
     ```
-* Start all the edges (i.e it will start the edges in background whose config files are present in the edge-config-file directory)
+* Start all the edges (i.e it will start the edges in background whose config files are present in the edge-config-file directory, use this command when testing in local machine only)
     ```
     join --configFiles edge-config-files
     ```